aws-samples/amazon-sagemaker-secure-mlops/README.md

   + AWS KMS:
     - KMS key for data encryption in S3 buckets
     - KMS key for data encryption on EBS volumes attached to SageMaker instances (for training, processing, batch jobs)
-  + S3 buckets:
+  + Amazon S3 buckets:
-    - Amazon S3 data bucket with bucket policy.
+    - Amazon S3 data bucket with a pre-defined bucket policy.
 The S3 bucket is encrypted with AWS KMS key.
-    - Amazon S3 model bucket with bucket policy.
+    - Amazon S3 model bucket with a pre-defined bucket policy.
 The S3 bucket is encrypted with AWS KMS key

 ### Team-level products